 Donovan laughed at Kellock.
 “Maybe we should’ve interviewed ya!”

 The same ease and natural cohesion between the five was visible on stage.
-As they rotated through most of their self-titled debut album, their performance appeared to be sheer muscle memory, a practiced balance.
+As they rotated through most of their self-entitled debut album, their performance appeared to be sheer muscle memory, a practiced balance.
 Less cohesive, though, was the relationship between the band and their setting.
 Understandably jetlagged, all but their top hits and wildest guitar carried less energy than I had hoped.
 They chatted and joked occasionally with the audience and one another, but space between songs often felt awkwardly empty in the small venue.

 Perhaps it had something to do with a band accustomed to performing for thousands playing instead in a small venue for less than 50 people. (“It’s like starting again here,” said Donovan of playing in the States for the first time.)